 AP Program.
-For the 2016-17 school year, the fee for each AP examination was \$93, except for the AP Seminar and AP Research examinations, which had fees of \$141 each (College Board, 2016).
-Qualifying low-income students received a \$31 fee reduction from the College Board in 2016-17 (College Board, 2017b).
+For the 2017-18 school year, the fee for each AP examination was \$94, except for the AP Seminar and AP Research examinations, which had fees of \$142 each (College Board, 2017).
+Qualifying low-income students received a \$32 fee reduction from the College Board in 2017-18.
 For students who qualified for this fee reduction, testing centers waived the \$9 administration fee.
 Students in financial need received additional reductions.
-TEA assumed \$30 of the cost of every AP examination taken by an eligible Texas public school student (TEA, 2016).
-To be eligible for this TEA program, a student must have (a) taken an AP course at a Texas public school or been recommended by his or her principal or teacher to take the examination and (b) demonstrated financial need consistent with the definition adopted by the College Board (College Board, 2017b; TEC §28.053, 2016; Title 19 of the Texas Administrative Code [TAC] §74.29, 2018, amended to be effective August 24, 2010).
-In addition, through funds provided by the U.S. Department of Education, TEA paid \$16 for each examination taken by a student who qualified for the TEA fee reduction.
-This reduced the cost for low-income students in 2016-17 to \$7 for each AP examination except the AP Seminar and AP Research examinations, which were reduced to \$55 (TEA, 2016).
+TEA assumed \$24 of the cost of every AP examination taken by an eligible Texas public school student (TEA, 2017).
+To be eligible for this TEA program, a student must have (a) taken an AP course at a Texas public school or been recommended by his or her principal or teacher to take the examination and (b) demonstrated financial need consistent with the definition adopted by the College Board (College Board, 2018d; TEC §28.053, 2018; Title 19 of the Texas Administrative Code [TAC] §74.29, 2019, amended to be effective August 24, 2010).
+In addition to state funding, federal funds have been available.
+For 2016-17 and earlier school years, through funds provided by the United States Department of Education (ED), TEA paid \$16 for each examination taken by a student who qualified for the TEA fee reduction (TEA, 2017).
+This subsidy was discontinued in 2017-18 with the passage of the federal Every Student Succeeds Act (ESSA).
+TEA recommends that districts allocate funds provided by ED, as was intended by ESSA, to provide \$65 fee reductions for AP Seminar and AP Research examinations and to continue the \$16 fee reductions for other AP examinations for low-income students (TEA, n.d.-a).
+Participating districts reduced the cost for low-income students in 2017-18 to \$13 for each AP examination except the AP Seminar and AP Research examinations, which were reduced to \$12.

 IB Diploma Programme.
-The fee for each IB examination was \$116 in 2016-17 (IBO, n.d.-c).
-TEA assumed \$30 of the cost of every IB examination taken by an eligible Texas high school student (TEA, 2016).
-To be eligible for this TEA program, a student must have (a) taken an IB course at a Texas public school or been recommended by his or her principal or teacher to take the examination and (b) demonstrated financial need consistent with the definition adopted by the College Board (College Board, 2017b; TEC §28.053, 2016; 19 TAC §74.29, 2018, amended to be effective August 24, 2010).
-In addition, with funds provided by the U.S. Department of Education, TEA paid \$65 for each examination taken by a student who qualified for the TEA fee reduction.
-This reduced the cost for low-income students in 2016-17 to \$21 for each IB examination (TEA, 2016).
+The fee for each IB examination was \$119 in 2017-18 (IBO, n.d.-c).
+TEA assumed \$24 of the cost of every IB examination taken by an eligible Texas high school student (TEA, 2017).
+To be eligible for this TEA program, a student must have (a) taken an IB course at a Texas public school or been recommended by his or her principal or teacher to take the examination and (b) demonstrated financial need consistent with the definition adopted by the College Board (College Board, 2018d; TEC §28.053, 2018; 19 TAC §74.29, 2019, amended to be effective August 24, 2010).
+In addition to state funding, federal funds have been available.
+For 2016-17 and earlier school years, with funds provided by ED, TEA paid \$65 for each examination taken by a student who qualified for the TEA fee reduction (TEA, 2017).
+This subsidy was discontinued in 2017-18 with the passage of ESSA.
+TEA recommends that districts allocate funds provided by ED, as was intended by ESSA, to continue the \$65 fee reductions for low-income students (TEA, n.d.-a).
+Participating districts reduced the cost for low-income students in 2017-18 to \$30 for each IB examination.